Stora Enso: Headquarters

-The first Stora Enso HQ in Helsinki was designed by Alvar Aalto as the head office of Enso-Gutzeit Oy.
+The first Stora Enso headquarters in Helsinki was designed by Alvar Aalto as the head office of Enso-Gutzeit Oy.
 The building was taken into use in 1961.
 In 2008, Stora Enso sold the building to the German property company Deka Immobilien GmbH for €30 million and started renting the building, while also declaring its intention to move to other rented premises in the Helsinki area.

 In December 2021, it was announced that the construction of Stora Enso's new headquarters in Katajanokka had started.
 Other office space and a hotel were also planned for the building, which is owned by the occupational pension company Varma.
 The building was due to be completed in spring 2024.
 Stora Enso moved to a temporary headquarters in a property owned by Varma in Salmisaari.

 Joint ventures

 Veracel is a joint venture between Stora Enso (50 percent ownership) and Suzano Papel e Celulose in Brazil.

 In Uruguay, Stora Enso (50 percent ownership) and Celulosa Arauco y Constitución operate the Montes del Plata joint venture.